Integer programming: Production planning

 Mixed-integer programming has many applications in industrial productions, including job-shop modelling.
-One important example happens in agricultural production planning involves determining production yield for several crops that can share resources (e.g. Land, labor, capital, seeds, fertilizer, etc.).
+One important example happens in agricultural production planning and involves determining production yield for several crops that can share resources (e.g. land, labor, capital, seeds, fertilizer, etc.).
 A possible objective is to maximize the total production, without exceeding the available resources.
 In some cases, this can be expressed in terms of a linear program, but the variables must be constrained to be integer.

 Scheduling

 These problems involve service and vehicle scheduling in transportation networks.
 For example, a problem may involve assigning buses or subways to individual routes so that a timetable can be met, and also to equip them with drivers.
 Here binary decision variables indicate whether a bus or subway is assigned to a route and whether a driver is assigned to a particular train or subway.
-The zero-one programming technique has been successfully applied to solve a project selection problem in which projects are mutually exclusive and/or technologically interdependent.
-It is used in a special case of integer programming, in which all the decision variables are integers.
-It can assume the values either as zero or one.
+The zero–one programming technique has been successfully applied to solve a project selection problem in which projects are mutually exclusive and/or technologically interdependent.

 Territorial partitioning

-Territorial partitioning or districting problem consists in partitioning a geographical region into districts in order to plan some operations while considering different criteria or constraints.
+Territorial partitioning or districting problems consist of partitioning a geographical region into districts in order to plan some operations while considering different criteria or constraints.
 Some requirements for this problem are: contiguity, compactness, balance or equity, respect of natural boundaries, and socio-economic homogeneity.
 Some applications for this type of problem include: political districting, school districting, health services districting and waste management districting.

 Telecommunications networks

 The goal of these problems is to design a network of lines to install so that a predefined set of communication requirements are met and the total cost of the network is minimal.
-This requires optimizing both the topology of the network along with the setting the capacities of the various lines.
+This requires optimizing both the topology of the network along with setting the capacities of the various lines.
 In many cases, the capacities are constrained to be integer quantities.
 Usually there are, depending on the technology used, additional restrictions that can be modeled as linear inequalities with integer or binary variables.